Consider The Medium – Travelling With The User – Part IV

 I have already touched on the content’s shape and its vessels.
 But in most of the cases, content needs to shift between mediums (or media to be exact).
 Some vessels take more, others not so much.

-And it is not only about the amount of lines, pixels or other data that the vessel can transport, it is also about the tone and community that surrounds it.
+And it is not only about the number of lines, pixels or other data that the vessel can transport, it is also about the tone and community that surrounds it.
 These complicate a bit finding the right solution, but it is still an achievable task.

 To be able to achieve a good result, just do your homework, which in most cases means research and sit-downs with all stakeholders trying to find the best way to approach the solution.